-For minor accidents, or if a pupil is ill during the day, they should be sent with another pupil or taken by a member of staff to the First Aider on duty in the School office - see Appendix 2.
+For minor accidents, or if a pupil is ill during the day, they should be sent with another pupil or taken by a member of staff to the First Aider on duty in the School Office - see Appendix 2.

-An ambulance should be called in cases of: difficulty breathing, suspected broken limbs, serious blows to the head, suspected concussion, loss of consciousness, severe bleeding, life-threatening bleeding, suspected heart problems, severe allergic reactions, or when the First Aider considers that they cannot adequately deal with the situation.
-Parents will be informed promptly by telephone in all cases of serious injury or head trauma.
+An ambulance should be called in cases of difficulty in breathing, suspected broken limbs, serious blows to the head, suspected concussion, loss of consciousness, severe bleeding, suspected heart problems, severe allergic reactions or when the First Aider considers that they cannot adequately deal with the situation.